 Updates the Excel table with the provided data.
 Currently restricted to DataFrames.

-- data (pandas DataFrame) Currently restricted to pandas DataFrames.
-If you want to hide the index, set the first column as the index, e.g. df. set_index('column_name'). - index (bool, default True) Whether or not the index of a pandas DataFrame should be written to the Excel table.
+- data (pandas DataFrame) Currently restricted to pandas DataFrames. - index (bool, default True) Whether or not the index of a pandas DataFrame should be written to the Excel table.

 Return type Table